 Polavision (Polaroid) Home Movie Film Transfer

 We transfer Polavision film cartridges.
-This format requires us to remove the film from the cartridge and put the film contained in the cartridge onto a reel for cleaning lubrication and transfer.
-The typical turn-time for Polavision transfer is 4-5 weeks.
+This format requires us to remove the Super 8 film from its cartridge, strip off the instamatic perforation edge enforcements, leader and wind the film onto a motion picture film reel so it can be digitized using a 2K motion picture film scanner.
+Project turn-time for Polavision digitizing is 5-6 weeks.

 What is Polavision?